Belt (BELT) Hits Market Cap of $71.12 Million

-Belt (CURRENCY:BELT) traded flat against the US dollar during the one day period ending at 14:00 PM E.T. on February 6th.
-One Belt coin can now be bought for approximately $39.41 or 0.00103409 BTC on exchanges.
-Belt has a total market cap of $71.12 million and approximately $25.90 million worth of Belt was traded on exchanges in the last day.
-Over the last seven days, Belt has traded flat against the US dollar.
+Belt (CURRENCY:BELT) traded flat against the US dollar during the 24-hour period ending at 0:00 AM E.T. on February 12th.
+Over the last week, Belt has traded flat against the US dollar.
+Belt has a total market capitalization of $71.12 million and approximately $25.90 million worth of Belt was traded on exchanges in the last 24 hours.
+One Belt coin can currently be bought for $39.41 or 0.00103409 BTC on popular exchanges.

 - stETH (Lido) (STETH) traded flat against the dollar and now trades at $3,479.19 or 0.06807369 BTC.